Chrysanthemums, the must-have autumn flowers!

 These superb flowers are highly resistant to lower temperatures and are perfect for giving a second wind to your horticultural projects, or simply for adding a touch of color to your balcony or terrace.
 In fact, their name, which means “golden flower”, evokes their brilliance.

-Twenty-five years later, it’s a successful bet.
+Twenty-five years later, he has succeeded.
 Chrysanthemums are now an autumn staple!
 Orange, mauve, pink, yellow, which shade will you choose this year?

-At the Jean-Talon Market, don’t miss the stand of Serres LP Lacroix, a farm that has been growing without pesticides for over 20 years, north of Laval.
-At the Atwater Market, you’ll find large flower farms that have been around for generations.
+At the Jean-Talon Market, don't miss the stand of Serres LP Lacroix, a farm that has been growing without pesticides for over 20 years north of Laval.
 At the Atwater Market, several large flower farms, present for several generations, also offer a wide selection of flowers: Centre Jardin Atwater, Serres Y. G. Pinsonneault, Noel Wilson & Fils and Willy Haeck & Fils.
 At Marché Maisonneuve, head for Jardins Dauphinais.

 Don't delay!
 Most flower growers will be at their booths until the end of October.
 Several merchants will be leaving at the same time as the walls are being erected.

-Chrysanthemums require very little maintenance.
+Chrysanthemums don't require much maintenance.
 Just water them like any other plant, and cover them with geotextile fabric in case of frost.
 According to Isabelle Lacroix of Serres LP Lacroix, your chrysanthemums will withstand temperatures down to around -5 degrees.

 So, even though autumn is well and truly here, it's still time to put flowers on your balconies!
 In fact, it's thanks to these cooler nights that chrysanthemum buds come into bloom.